BitwodedSeleshiDemissie/BitwodedSeleshiDemissie/README.md

 ## 🚀 Featured Projects

 - 🔹 [**WizFriends/ Startup**](https://github.com/BitwodedSeleshiDemissie/WizFriendsss)
-  *Technologies: React, Node.js, Express, MongoDB, AI* – **WizFriends** is a social discovery platform designed to help users find local activities, join or create community events, and connect with like-minded people.
-Features include AI-generated activity ideas, GPS-based event discovery, and the ability to join recurring community groups.
-Perfect for reducing loneliness and helping people build real, recurring connections when they move to a new place or live away from home 🌍👫
+  *Technologies: React, Node.js, Express, MongoDB, AI* – **WizFriends** is a social discovery platform designed to help users find 'Home' in a new approach

 - 🔹 [**The Typical Look Within a Group**](https://github.com/BitwodedSeleshiDemissie/The-Typical-Look-Within-a-Group-Statistical-Face-Modeling-Using-PCA)
   *Python, NumPy, OpenCV, Matplotlib* – Statistical face modeling using PCA to extract the mean face and eigenfaces.
 Demonstrates how linear algebra reveals the “typical look” within a group of human faces 🧠📸